tofuutils/tofuenv/README.md

 Path (Default: `$tofuenv_ROOT`)

-The path to a directory where the local terraform versions and configuration files exist.
+The path to a directory where the local tofu versions and configuration files exist.

 ```console
 tofuenv_CONFIG_DIR="$XDG_CONFIG_HOME/tofuenv"